Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: The Gauss Law Constraint in Electromagnetism

 \subsection{Deriving Coulomb gauge}

-As we just discussed, the Gauss law in Eq.~\eqref{Gaussc} states that the divergence of the electric field equals the distribution of charges in space.
+The Gauss law states that the divergence of the electric field equals the distribution of charges in space.
 We will now discuss how the general solution of this constraint equation gives, in a natural way, what is usually called the `Coulomb gauge'.
 To this end, we will first solve the Gauss constraint for the electric field, $\bf E$.
-Since, as we discussed in Eq.~\eqref{pii}, the electric field is the canonical momentum associated to the gauge potential $\bf A$, the solution that we write down has to be compatible with the canonical Poisson bracket.
+Since, as shown in Eq.~\eqref{pii}, the electric field is the canonical momentum associated to the gauge potential $\bf A$, the solution that we write down has to be compatible with the canonical Poisson bracket.
 This requirement will naturally give us the Coulomb gauge.

 The most general solution \textit{in vacuo} of the Gauss constraint, which is a first-order linear differential equation, is given, in the familiar way, by a linear combination of: (i) the {\it general solution of the homogeneous equation}, i.e.~$\nabla\cdot{\bf E}=0$ (i.e.~the \textit{transverse} part of the electric field, whose divergence is zero but whose curl is non-zero), and (ii) a {\it particular solution of the inhomogeneous equation} (i.e.~the \textit{Coulombic} part of the electric field).
 In other words, we seek the \textit{Helmholtz decomposition} $E^i=E_L^i+E_T^i$ of the electric field into longitudinal (irrotational, i.e.~curl-free) and transverse (solenoidal, i.e.~divergence-free) components.\endnote{One could change this decomposition by adding a gradient $\nabla f$ to the longitudinal part of the electric field $\textbf{E}^L$.
 After all, the curl of a gradient is still zero.
 Thus, the Helmholtz decomposition is in this sense not unique.
 Adding such a gradient $\nabla f$ would change the Coulomb gauge condition as it is derived in this Section from $\nabla\cdot\textbf{A}=0$ to $\nabla\cdot\textbf{A}=\nabla f$.
 However, it seems most natural to simply put $\nabla\cdot\textbf{E}=\rho$, where $\rho$ is the charge density, and this gives the usual expression if $\rho=0$.
 We thank Ward Struyve for pointing out this non-uniqueness in the Coulomb gauge.} Since the longitudinal part $E_L^i$ is curl-free, it can be written as the gradient of a scalar function (Poincaré lemma), i.e.~$E_L^i=\partial^i \epsilon$ with $\epsilon\in C^\infty_I(\Sigma )$.\endnote{We recall that the subscript $I$ in $C^\infty_I(\Sigma)$ signifies appropriate asymptotic fall-off behaviour, a notation inherited from the group $\mathcal{G}^I$ of asymptotically constant gauge transformations.
 In this case we need the functions $\epsilon\in C^\infty_I(\Sigma)$ to be such that their derivatives $\partial^i\epsilon$ exhibit the same asymptotic behaviour as the longitudinal electric fields $E^i_L$.} We then generate the Coulombic electric field coordinates in phase space by the vector field